 Nestled below Castle Rock and perched high on the slopes of the Porongurup Range lies Tanen.
-With commanding views fifty kilometers to the southern coast of Western Australia and the grandure of the Porongurup Ranges either side, your stay at our beautiful location will be remembered.
+With commanding views fifty kilometres to the southern coast of Western Australia and the grandeur of the Porongurup Ranges either side, your stay at our beautiful location will be remembered.

 The guest accommodation is detached from the primary residence and includes:

 Outdoor heated 8-seat under-cover spa with amazing views to the coast and rainbow lighting system .

 Fridge, tea, coffee & toast facilities .